simonjduckett/Invoice-Web-App/README.md

 # Invoice-Web-App
-Invoice builder app built with Javascript
+Web app to help build an invoice